 The affordable housing industry has long used the FMR as barometer for local rents.
 Though the geographic areas FMR’s are based on are broad and there are often wide variations in neighborhood rents throughout an MSA, in general, the FMR is one of the best quick tools one can use to judge housing costs in a place.

 It’s also interesting to look at the FMR compared to the Consumer Price Index’s housing index to understand how Novi rents have fluctuated in comparison to the rest of the Nation.
-The consumer price index grew an average of 2.68% year over year.
-The two bedroom FMR in Novi has remained in step with National housing inflation costs.
+The consumer price index grew an average of -0.74% year over year.
+The two bedroom FMR in Novi has grown faster than the CPI indicating faster than average rent growth in the market.

 The largest single year of 2 bedroom FMR growth was in 1987 at 18.61% while the smallest year of growth was 1990 with a 6.03% decrease.